HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 ## Registering for DAM staging

 !!! note
-    For hybrid deployments, refer to the ["Setting up staging for hybrid deployments"](#setting-up-staging-for-hybrid-deployments) section.
+    For hybrid deployments, refer to [Setting up staging for hybrid deployments](#setting-up-staging-for-hybrid-deployments).

 Use the `manage-dam-staging register-dam-subscriber` command to register the subscriber for DAM staging.

 -   **Command description**

-    You can **register** a subscriber for DAM staging with the following command:
+    Use the following command to register a subscriber for DAM staging:

     ```
     dxclient manage-dam-staging register-dam-subscriber